aditya-bhuyan/dees-pages-workshop/instructions/Lab07-Inmemory-README.md

     }
 }
 ```
-- Open MySQLRepositoryTest.java and comment out line number 38 and 39 for pass local testing.
 - Run the application and test by making CRUD operations using any CRUD tool like ARC, POSTMAN or CURL.
 - Build and Publish the docker image tag as **repo** and change the tag value both in pages-deployment.yaml and pipeline.yaml also
-- Open MySQLRepositoryTest.java and uncomment  line number 38 and 39 for pass local testing.
 - Use the below commands to Check in the code to start github actions to deploy in PKS Cluster
 ```shell script
 git add .